GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-01-03-triggering-opal-workflows-on-publish.md

 Over the course of November, my colleagues at Netcel and I took part in Optimizely's Opal Innovation Challenge.
 We were tasked to be inventive and to discover new ways in which we could use Opal with emphasis on Specialized Agents, Workflows and Tools.
 If you are unaware of what these features are, my colleague <a href="https://www.linkedin.com/in/carrgraham/" target="_blank">Graham Carr</a> has written a great introduction blog entitled <a href="https://world.optimizely.com/blogs/allthingsopti/dates/2025/12/a-day-in-the-life-of-an-optimizely-omvp---optimizely-opal-specialized-agents-workflows-and-tools-explained/" target="_blank">A day in the life of an Optimizely OMVP - Optimizely Opal: Specialized Agents, Workflows, and Tools Explained</a>.

 In this technical blog, I'm going to focus on how we can leverage publish events to trigger workflows within Opal.
 The traditional method of doing this would be to leverage content events in **C#** by registering handlers for the **IContentEvents** interface.
 This approach has the downside of only being applicable for **PaaS** solutions.
-In this blog I will be showing you how to achieve the same goal using webhooks in **Content Graph** which has the advantage of being applicable to both **SaaS** and **PaaS** CMS.
+I will be showing you how to achieve the same goal using webhooks in **Content Graph** which has the advantage of being applicable to both **SaaS** and **PaaS** CMS without relying on CMS hosted event handlers.

 >💡**Tip:** Optimizely is moving away from **Search & Navigation** to **Content Graph** for improved flexibility, stability and performance.
 Use add-ons such as <a href="https://world.optimizely.com/blogs/allthingsopti/dates/2025/12/a-day-in-the-life-of-an-optimizely-omvp---optigraphextensions-v2.0-enhanced-search-control-with-language-support-synonym-slots-and-stop-words" target="_blank">OptiGraphExtensions</a> to manage your synonyms in **Content Graph**.